visit-dav/visit/src/doc/using_visit/Quantitative/FormattingNumbers.rst

 The precision of ``.5`` means to print 5 digits after the decimal point.
 The type specification of ``g`` is the *general* type specification for *floating point* type data as described above.

-The full `printf-style <https://cplusplus.com/reference/cstdio/printf>`__ formatting specification is quite flexible and general allowing a lot of control over printing of floating point, integer, hexideximal and even character data.
+The full `printf-style <https://cplusplus.com/reference/cstdio/printf>`__ formatting specification is quite flexible and general allowing a lot of control over how numerical data is printed.